We appreciate your feedback! If you have any questions or concerns please don’t hesitate to contact Kim at email@example.com.

 You didn’t answer all my questions!!!

 Oh, okay.
-Branch supervisor, Caitlin Kelley, would be happy to answer any further questions.
-She’s probably sitting right behind you (if you’re at the branch).
+The Branch staff would be happy to answer any further questions.

 August 2016 –